InformaticsMatters/ansible-infrastructure/README.md

     $ export KUBECONFIG=./kubeconfig

+You will need to provide standard AWS credentials for the cluster you're configuring via the environment for some of the Roles to properly function: -

+    $ export AWS_ACCESS_KEY_ID=xxxxxxxxxxxx
+    $ export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxx

 ## Creating
 You may need to adjust some deployment parameters to suit you needs.
 Do this by creating a `parameters` file using `parameters.template`